bbeyene/db-imp-benchmark/PART2.md

 ## Performance Experiment Design 2

 ### Performance Issue Test
-Improvement when enabling Index Condition Pushdown in an InnoDB table with a secondary index.
-The `WHERE` condition will use the secondary index and check the second `WHERE` condition before returning the full row.
-The docs say enabling ICP should reduce execution time.
+Comparing Index Condition Pushdown enabled/disabled in an InnoDB table with a secondary index.
+A `WHERE` condition that uses the secondary index, and a second `WHERE` condition that can't use the index by itself.
+The 'adaptive hash index' must be disabled so it doesn't cache the tuple (since we will run the query multiple times).

 ### Datasets
-ONEMTUP with its original primary-key (and clustered index) but now add a secondary index on tenPercent.
+TENMTUP with its original primary-key and a clustered index on the `stringu1` column.

 ### Queries
-`CREATE INDEX tenPercent_index ON ONEMTUP (tenPercent)` To verify index: `ANALYZE TABLE`
+`CREATE INDEX design2_index ON TENMTUP(unique1, stringu1)`
+To verify index: `SHOW INDEXES FROM TENMTUP;`
 ```
-SELECT * FROM ONEMTUP
+SELECT count(*) FROM TENMTUP
-WHERE tenPercent = 0
+WHERE fiftyPercent = 0
-AND ten = 0
+AND stringu1 like '%SHDA%'
+AND string4 like 'OOOO%';
 ```
 Get `query_id` from `SHOW PROFILES;`
 Get query time from `SHOW PROFILE FOR QUERY <id>`

 ### Prameters Set/Varied
+Disable `innodb_adaptive_hash_index`
-Enable profiling to see execution time: `SET profiling = 1;` Disable `AUTOCOMMIT`
+Enable profiling to see execution time: `SET profiling = 1;`
+Disable `AUTOCOMMIT`

-Disabled run: SET optimizer_switch = 'index_condition_pushdown=off';
+Disabled run: `SET optimizer_switch = 'index_condition_pushdown=off';`
-Enabled run: SET optimizer_switch = 'index_condition_pushdown=on';
+Enabled run: `SET optimizer_switch = 'index_condition_pushdown=on';`

 ### Results Expected
-When disabled, the query will do 10% selectivity using the secondary index (retreiving full rows) then filter 10% of those.
+When enabled, the query will get a `stringu1 like '%SHDA%'` tuple from the index - for each, read the full row, then check the `string4 like 'OOOO%` condition, then return those rows.
-When enabled, the query will use the index to find each "tenPercent == 0" - for each, "use the index tuple to locate and read the full table row."
+When disabled, the query will use the secondary index to find `stringu1 like '%SHDA%'` and retreive full rows back to the server, then filter through them to find `string4 like 'OOOO%'`
-Reading only 1 column out of all 16 should mean the enabled option performs better.
+Reading only 1 column instead of 16 should mean the enabled option performs better.

 ## Performance Experiment Design 3
 ### Performance Issue Test